Academic Programs of Study

 - Six credit hours in core courses, providing the candidate with the opportunity to integrate theory and practice in both research and learning theory.

 These courses are certification requirements for those students seeking both the degree and Pennsylvania Instructional I certification.
-Eligibility for certification is determined by fulfillment of state requirements, including Pennsylvania Education Certification Tests (PECT) taken upon completion of the program.
-Courses in the M.A.T. in Secondary/K-12 education program fulfill these requirements.
+Eligibility for certification is determined by fulfillment of state requirements, including Pennsylvania Education Certification Tests (PRAXIS) taken upon completion of the program.
+Courses in the M.A.T. in Secondary/PK-12 education program fulfill these requirements.

 All candidates are required to fulfill field experience and student teaching requirements.